Sperm donation: Anonymity

 Non-anonymous sperm donors are, to a substantially higher degree, driven by altruistic motives for their donations.

 Even in the case of anonymous donation, some information about the donor may be released to recipients at the time of treatment.
 Limited donor information includes height, weight, eye, skin and hair colour.
 In Sweden, this is the extent of disclosed information.
 In the US, however, additional information may be given, such as a comprehensive biography and sound/video samples.

-Several jurisdictions (e.g., Sweden, Norway, the Netherlands, Britain, Switzerland, Australia and New Zealand, and others) only allow non-anonymous sperm donation.
+Several jurisdictions (e.g., Sweden, Norway, the Netherlands, Britain, Switzerland, Australia and New Zealand, etc.) only allow non-anonymous sperm donation.
 This is generally based on the principle that a child has a right to know his or her biological origins.
 In 2013, a German court precedent was set based on a case brought by a 21-year-old woman.
 Generally, these jurisdictions require sperm banks to keep up-to-date records and to release identifying information about the donor to his offspring after they reach a certain age (15–18).
 See Sperm donation laws by country.

+The popularity of personal DNA testing has brought into question the possibility of assuring a donor's anonymity.
+Even sperm donors who have chosen anonymity and not to contact their offspring through a registry are increasingly being traced by their children.
+It has become relatively easy to identify one's sperm donor using inexpensive testing services and their databases.
+Even DNA matches at a third or fourth cousin level can provide clues which enable one to identify their biological father.
+It has become common practice for people who were conceived via an anonymous sperm donor to ascertain who their biological father is via this method.
+For example, at least one child found his biological father using his own DNA test and internet research and was able to identify and contact his anonymous donor.